awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-parameters.md

 1. For **Type**, choose **String**, **StringList**, or **SecureString**\.
 **Note**
-If you choose **SecureString**, the **KMS Key ID** field appears\.
-If you don't provide a KMS CMK ID, a KMS CMK ARN, an alias name, or an alias ARN, then the system uses `alias/aws/ssm`, which is the default KMS CMK for Systems Manager\.
+If you choose **SecureString**, the **KMS key ID** field appears\.
+If you don't provide a KMS key ID, a KMS key ARN, an alias name, or an alias ARN, then the system uses `alias/aws/ssm`, which is the default KMS key for Systems Manager\.
 To avoid using this key, choose a custom key\.
 For more information, see [Use Secure String Parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-about.html) in the *AWS Systems Manager User Guide*\.
-When you create a secure string parameter in the console by using the `key-id` parameter with either a custom KMS CMK alias name or an alias ARN, you must specify the prefix `alias/` before the alias\.
+When you create a secure string parameter in the console by using the `key-id` parameter with either a custom KMS key alias name or an alias ARN, you must specify the prefix `alias/` before the alias\.
 The following is an ARN example:

      ```
      arn:aws:kms:us-east-2:123456789012:alias/MyAliasName